-The Town of Northlake is about to become a regional sports destination—and if you're watching real estate in the Alliance Corridor, you should be paying attention.
+The Town of Northlake just became a regional sports destination — and if you're watching real estate in the Alliance Corridor, you should be paying close attention.

 Here's what you need to know about this facility, the mixed-use development it's anchoring, and what it means for real estate in Northlake, Argyle, and the surrounding Alliance communities.